-Under the Haida Gwaii SOE, all Haida Gwaii residents are encouraged to self-isolate for 14 days, if possible.
+Under the January 29 2021 Amendment to the Haida Gwaii SOE, all Haida Gwaii residents are asked to self-isolate for 14 days after return from off-island travel.
 If that precautionary measure is not possible for you, your family, or employer, you should use extra care.
 In the event that you did bring COVID-19 home with you, it’s best to err on the side of caution.

 - Practice physical distancing when outside your home